-However, you may use resize handles when resizing is useful in allowing users to see more information; for example, when your dialog contains a scrolling list that is likely to be quite long, and users will and users will frequently need to search the list.
+However, you may use resize handles when resizing is useful in allowing users to see more information; for example, when your dialog contains a scrolling list that is likely to be quite long, and users will frequently need to search the list.

-Recommended cp: The title of dialog boxes used within your application adheres to the conventions listed in Table 10-3 button that either performs the dialog box action and dismisses it or dismisses the dialog box without taking any action.
+Recommended cp: The title of dialog boxes used within your application adheres to the conventions listed in Table 10-3.

-Required cq: Every dialog box in your application has at least one the actions have the following specified functionality and labels:
+Required Every dialog box in your application has at least one cq: